pac4j/jax-rs-pac4j/README.md

 ### 5) Get the user profile (`CommonProfile` and `ProfileManager`)

+When using Jersey as the JAX-RS runtime, it is possible to directly inject a pac4j profile or profile manager using method parameters injection.
+When using another JAX-RS runtime, see below for workarounds.

+#### Using method parameters injection

 You can get the profile of the authenticated user using the annotation `@Pac4JProfile` like so:

 ```java